nsrr/spout/README.md

 `calculation`: A calculation represented using algebraic expressions along with `id` of other variables.

-`labels`: A series of different names for the variable that are colon (`:`) separated.
+`labels`: A series of different names for the variable that are semi-colon (`;`) separated.
 These labels are commonly synonyms, or related terms used primarily for searching.

 All other columns get grouped into a hash labeled `other`.